No time to waste on plastic pollution

 Try smarter food storage

 Most homes have a box of plastic cling wrap lurking around somewhere, but there are plenty of alternatives that are just as good, and won’t choke up our oceans.
 Store food in reusable containers, or invest in some silicone bowl toppers, wax wraps (you can even make your own) and washable cloth bags.
 You could also go for Great Wrap – a fully compostable, Australian-made cling wrap that’s made from food waste.

 Stop buying plastic bin liners and start thinking more creatively.
 Even reusing old plastic bags as bin liners isn’t helpful, as it still ends up in landfill.
 Instead, try lining your bin with newspaper, buy certified compostable bin liner bags or just put waste straight into an unlined bin and then wash it out when you empty it.
 You can also try doing a “bin audit” – take stock of everything in your bin that could be reused, recycled or composted.

-Want to join the 326 million people worldwide who are saying no to plastic waste?
+Want to join the 326 million people worldwide who are saying no to plastic pollution?
 You can take the Plastic Free July challenge by clicking here.